rosalba-rodriguez/rosalba-rodriguez.github.io/README.md

 * ~~use buttons instead of navbar~~
 * make button of current page different color for focus
 * ~~add home button to every page~~
+* figure out how to give credit to photographers (copyright somewhere?)

 ## Status